michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Yes, the paper spends too much time framing the complexity of dynamic subtree partitioning, but the takeaway should have been that  Mantle's flexibility is appealing and warrants exploration.
 In future versions of the paper, we will compress Section 3 and rename it "Dynamic Subtree Paritioning Challenges".

-### 2. What are the advantages of Mantle over a sharded key value store?
-If the answer is locality, I don't buy it.

-Mantle lets us explore the benefits of locality and hashing.
-The intent of Figure 3 is to show how the number of requests affects performance.
-As you noted, this can be achieved with client side caching, but CephFS (as well as many other file systems) do not have that design, for a variety of reasons.

-Rather t
-The success of Mantle's dynamic subtree partitioning is contingent
-- reducing requests: figure 3
-- lowering communication: ??
-- memory pressure: caching inodes
-TODO:

-### 6 What is the basic client-server metadata protocols?
+### 2 What is the basic client-server metadata protocols?
 Is there a cost model

 The last two bullets in Section 2.2 allude to the protocols but do a poor job of explaining them.
 Future versions will have a whole section devoted to it.
 As the reviewer notes, the papers are old and do not explain the protocols either, so for more information, see Sage's thesis and the code, which is open source.
 To answer your questions: